gjwgit/solid_health/README.md

 want to share that data with anyone else, like you general practitioner for them to provide their professional advice.

+Visit https://healthpod.solidcommunity.au/ to run the app online.

+See file:installers/README.md for instructions to install on your device.

 ## Milestones

 1. Basic Icon-Based GUI